-Q train derails at Brighton Beach: MTA
+Train derails at Brighton Beach; Q, B train service delayed, MTA says - amNewYork

-A Q train with 135 passengers on board derailed at the Brighton Beach station, snarling subway service during the Friday morning rush, according to officials.
+A Q train with 135 passengers on board derailed at the Brighton Beach station, snarling subway service for about 8 hours on Friday, according to officials.

 Wheels on the second car of the southbound Q train went off the rails around 8:55 a.m., MTA spokesman Kevin Ortiz said.
 There were no injuries, and crews were able to evacuate riders from the train, he added.